rahulsamanta82/Hack4Good-Idea-Submission/README.md

     - [Legacy Studio Commit Changes Instructions](https://www.servicenow.com/docs/bundle/yokohama-application-development/page/build/applications/task/t_CommitChanges.html)
 10. Submit a pull request to the ServiceNowDevProgram/ActionPack `main` branch

+That's it!
+More detailed contribution instructions can be found [here](CONTRIBUTING.md).

 ## Submitted ideas

 See what other community members submitted.